Missouri Chamber Music Festival: Events

 Three evening concerts and one morning concert highlight the annual MOCM Festival each June.
-The 2021 Festival concerts will be held on June 14, 16, 18, and 21, at various venues in the St. Louis, Missouri area.
+The 2027 Festival concerts will be held between June 8–19, at The Sheldon Concert Hall in St. Louis.

 The Adult Chamber Music Intensive is a week-long workshop for adult instrumentalists.
-The 2021 ACMI workshop takes place 21–27 June at the Community Music School of Webster University.
+The 2027 ACMI workshop takes place June 1–6 at the Community Music School of Webster University.

-Other events planned for the 2022 season include a Trivia Night on 28 Jan 2022 at the Shrewsbury City Center in Shrewsbury, MO, a Festival Preview concert on 12 May 2022 at the World Chess Hall of Fame, and various private house concerts throughout the year.

-The above events had been cancelled in 2020, plus Trivia Night in 2021.
+Other events throughout the year include an annual Trivia Night, informal chamber music reading parties, and various private house concerts.

 Programs

+Missouri Chamber Music regularly programs works by living composers, including commissioning new works.
+In 2026, the world premiere of David Werfelmann's Memoria was performed on June 21.

+Programs from the 2026 Festival concerts: